RocketSim CLI

 Use the full JSON output when you need extra metadata like value, role, or the full accessibility frame.

 This structured output for agents works especially well with the RocketSim Agent Skill, which connects your AI coding tool to the CLI automatically.
-We highly recommend using the Agent Skill instead of communicating directly with the CLI when doing agentic development.
+We highly recommend using the Agent Skill instead of asking an agent to invent CLI calls on its own.

 Selector-based interaction